microsoft/VSExtensibility/docs/new-extensibility-model/api/Microsoft.VisualStudio.Extensibility.Editor.md

 The content type of an object.
 Content type is frequently used to target specific languages.

+<a name='T-Microsoft-VisualStudio-Extensibility-Editor-AppliesToPatternAttribute'></a>
+## AppliesToPatternAttribute `type`

+##### Namespace

+Microsoft.VisualStudio.Extensibility.Editor

+##### Summary

+Describes the conditions under which an extension part should be activated.

+<a name='P-Microsoft-VisualStudio-Extensibility-Editor-AppliesToPatternAttribute-Pattern'></a>
+### Pattern `property`

+##### Summary

+The glob pattern to match document file path.
+Glob patterns can have the following syntax:

+* to match one or more characters in a path segment
+? to match on one character in a path segment
+** to match any number of path segments, including none {} to group conditions (e.g. **/*.{ts,js} matches all TypeScript and JavaScript files) [] to declare a range of characters to match in a path segment (e.g., example.[0-9] to match on example.0, example.1, …)
+[!...] to negate a range of characters to match in a path segment (e.g., example.[!0-9] to match on example.a, example.b, but not example.0)
+Note: a backslash (\) is not valid within a glob pattern.
+If you have an existing file path to match against, consider to use the relative pattern support that takes care of converting any backslash into slash.
+Otherwise, make sure to convert any backslash to slash when creating the glob pattern.

+<a name='P-Microsoft-VisualStudio-Extensibility-Editor-AppliesToPatternAttribute-RelativePath'></a>
+### RelativePath `property`

+##### Summary

+Defines whether the pattern should be applied to the absolute path of a file or to a path relative to the solution folder.

 <a name='T-Microsoft-VisualStudio-RpcContracts-Editor-CompoundMutationContract'></a>
 ## CompoundMutationContract `type`